keanecjy/CS3219-TaskB/README.md

 [![Build Status](https://app.travis-ci.com/keane-123/cs3219-taskb.svg?token=MaHWy7usFLCw5aP2t2ft&branch=master)](https://app.travis-ci.com/keane-123/cs3219-taskb)

-The endpoint can be accessed at https://cs3219-taskb-postgres.herokuapp.com/ Deployment is automated through the use of heroku and travis.
+The endpoint can be accessed at https://cs3219-taskb-postgres.herokuapp.com/ <br>
+Deployment is automated through the use of heroku and travis.
 Each push into the master branch triggers travis, which runs both CI and CD.

 ## Setting up